 weapon, you may spend your bonus action to negate the disadvantage effect for that turn.
 For example, if you have advantage on an attack, and some circumstance

 gives you disadvantage, instead of the two cancelling each other out, you can use this feature to negate the disadvantage effect to retain your advantage.
-You may also use this feature to add a boon (+1d6) to any attack roll even when you do not have disadvantage.
+You may also use this feature to add a boon (+1d6) to any attack roll instead.
 Once you use this ki power, you can’t do so again until you finish a short or long rest.
 At 15th level, you can use this feature twice between rests and the boon increases by 1d6.

 Beginning at 3rd level you are lighting quick to draw and strike with your specialised weapon.
 You gain advantage on initiative rolls when using your specialised weapon.
 Finally, you gain iaijutsu focus as a class skill and automatically gain inspiration when entering into a psychic duel.